xiaoguaishou0202yy/flight_tracking/README.md

 3. Leaflet.js and Bootstrap: Leaflet.js is used for interactive mapping capabilities that track flights in real-time, while Bootstrap frameworks ensure a responsive and mobile-first user interface.

 ## Project Structure
-Final Project Files Folder: Contains all the essential files needed to run the application:
+**Final Project Files Folder**: Contains all the essential files needed to run the application:
 1. server.js: Configures the server and sets up API endpoints.
 2. app.js: Handles the business logic of the application, interfacing between the frontend and the backend.
 3. index.html: Serves as the entry point of the application, hosting the user interface.